-Guidance in the selection and implementation of a dissertation topic.
-The dissertation project combines research based on class work and assignments with the practical application of principles, guidelines, and methods to some aspect of the local church ministry.
-Required each semester and/or summer upon the fulfillment of all course work until the dissertation is completed.
-A maximum of three credit hours may count toward the degree requirements.
+Guidance in the selection and implementation of a dissertation project.
+The dissertation project combines research based on class work and assignments with the practical application of principles, guidelines and methods to some aspect of the local church ministry.
+Required each semester and/or summer upon the fulfillment of all coursework until dissertation is completed.A maximum of three credit hours may count toward the degree requirements.
 Both semesters and summer, three hours.